 As we learned in our viruses vs. bacteria video, bacteria are opportunistic.
-They can exist in your farm without you knowing—until they become a huge problem when an opportunity presents itself.
-How can you, as a poultry farmer, prevent major bacterial issues from occurring?
-One way is cleaning, sanitizing and disinfecting in your control room.
+They can exist on your farm without you knowing—until they become a huge problem when an opportunity presents itself.
+As a poultry farmer, how can you prevent major bacterial issues from occurring?
+One way is thorough cleaning, sanitizing and disinfecting in your control room.

 Food Safety Begins With Your Farm

-You may not think of it all the time, but farming is where food safety begins.
-One of the main threats to food safety on a poultry farm is the control room.
-It's the main access point from the outside world to the birds, which makes it an important area in terms of preventing bacterial outbreak.
+You may not think about it all the time, but farming is where food safety begins.
+On poultry farms, the control room is one of the main threats to food safety.
+It's the main access point to the birds from the outside world, which makes it an important area in terms of preventing bacterial outbreak.

 In this video's example, chicks got into the control room and left droppings all over the control room floor.
-This is the perfect breeding ground for bacteria!
-If this control room floor were not properly sanitized and disinfected, that bacteria could easily be tracked back into the house and cause disease in the flock.
+This created the perfect breeding ground for pathogenic organisms!
+If the control room floor was not properly sanitized and disinfected, that bacteria could easily be tracked back into the house and cause disease in the flock.

 Sanitizing vs. Disinfecting

-Sanitizing includes killing 99% of fungus and bacteria, while disinfecting is killing 99.999% of bacteria and viruses.
-This difference is important to poultry house biosecurity, as the bacteria and viruses that survive sanitization can be what cause a serious disease outbreak in your house.
-Make sure you check product labels to see if they disinfect or just sanitize.
+Sanitizing kills 99% of fungus and bacteria, while disinfecting kills 99.999% of bacteria and viruses.
+This difference is important to poultry house biosecurity because the bacteria and viruses that survive sanitization can become the culprit of a serious disease outbreak in your house.

 Quicker and More Effective Boot Sanitization

-Specifically for poultry farm control rooms, we think Alpet D2 spray works perfectly as a boot sanitizer.
-It's easy to apply and more effective than a foot bath.
+In addition to high-touch areas in your control room, Alpet D2 spray also works perfectly as a boot sanitizer and disinfectant.
+It's ready to use and easy to apply—no hot water or detergent necessary—and more effective than a foot bath.

 Foot baths are only effective when you change them out daily and test them regularly, which is a chore that we'd bet no farmer really has the time to do.

 Instead, you can just spray your boots whenever you enter your control room to ensure they're disinfected effectively every time.
-Just keep one in every control room.
+Just keep a spray bottle in every control room.
 All you have to do is coat your boots in spray and give them 10 seconds to dry.
 Boom—you're disinfected and ready to safely enter your house!

 If someone on your farm happens to be allergic to quat, Best Sanitizers makes the same sanitizing formula with the same effectiveness but no quat.
 It achieves the same results by using more isopropyl alcohol.

 Why?
-All bacteria need to thrive is a food source and moisture.
-If you're just mopping your floor, you have moisture, and next door in the poultry house, you have plenty of food.
-Your control room could thus easily become a breeding ground for harmful bacteria if not disinfected regularly.
+Bacteria only need two simple components to thrive: a food source and moisture.
+When you mop your floor, you have moisture, and next door in the chicken house, you have plenty of food.
+Thus, your control room could easily become a breeding ground for harmful bacteria if not sanitized and disinfected regularly.

-All the debris you clean up from a floor goes to the floor drain.
-You may not realize it, but right beneath the floor drain is a great place for bacteria to form.
-This is actually the #1 spot where food facilities get docked points on their health inspections.
-Sanitizing floor drains in addition to the floors themselves is essential to truly ensuring biosecurity in your control room.
+When you clean up debris on the floor, it goes to the floor drain.
+You may not realize it, but directly beneath the floor drain is a great place for bacteria to form.
+This is actually the #1 spot where food facilities are docked points on their health inspections.
+To truly ensure biosecurity in your control room, it's essential to sanitize floor drains in addition to the floors.

 For wet sanitation in control rooms, we recommend peracetic acid (PAA).
 PAA provides a mechanical kill, so nothing can become immune to it.
 Unlike quaternary ammonia and other sanitizing chemicals, bacteria and fungi cannot build resistance to PAA.